Motif-aware Attribute Masking for Molecular Graph Pre-training: Appendix

-In this section, we present our novel solution named MoAMa for effectively pre-training graph neural networks on molecular data.
+In this section, we present our novel solution named MoAMa for pre-training graph neural networks on molecular data.
 We will give details about the strategy of motif-aware attribute masking and reconstruction.
-Each molecule $G$ will have some portion of their node masked according to domain knowledge based motifs.
-We replace the node attributes of all masked nodes with a special mask token.
-Then, the $\operatorname{GNN}$ in Eq. (\ref{eq:encode_node_matrix}) encodes the masked graph to the node representation space, and an $\operatorname{MLP}$ reconstructs the atom types for the attribute masked molecule.
+Each molecule $G$ will have some portion of their nodes masked according to domain knowledge based motifs.
+We replace the attributes of all masked nodes with a special mask token.
+Then, the $\operatorname{GNN}$ in Eq. (\ref{eq:encode_node_matrix}) encodes the masked graph to the node representation space, and an $\operatorname{MLP}$ reconstructs the atom types for each masked atom.
+Algorithm~\ref{alg:moama} presents details of full framework.